Barca terminate Abidal's contract as backroom clearout continues | Goal.com

 Barcelona have announced the termination of technical manager Eric Abidal's contract as the club's backroom purge continues.

+Messi publicly called for Abidal to “name names” in relation to the players he deemed as underperforming, adding that his ex-team-mate's statement would tar the entire squad – the Argentine included – if he didn't go into specifics.

+Now, the skipper will no longer have to concern himself with the opinion of Abidal, who was let go by the club on Tuesday.

-A statement on the club's official website reads: “FC Barcelona and Eric Abidal have reached an agreement for the termination of the contract binding both parties.
+A statement on the Barca's official website reads: “FC Barcelona and Eric Abidal have reached an agreement for the termination of the contract binding both parties.

 “The club publicly expresses its gratitude to Eric Abidal for the professionalism, commitment, dedication and positive and close treatment towards all the areas that make up the Barca family, and wishes him luck and success in the future.”